SpykerNZ/one-pace-for-plex/README.md

-# One Pace To Plex
+# One Pace for Plex

 This guide explains how to setup One Pace for Plex